CrossLead/tyranid-gracl/README.md

     organizationId: {
       link: 'organization',
       relate: 'ownedBy',
+      // can be both!
+      // now, organization is implicitly also a subject and resource
-      graclType: [ 'subject', 'resource' ] // can be both!
+      graclType: [ 'subject', 'resource' ]
     },
     // also need permissions prop!
     permissionIds: { is: 'array', link: 'graclPermission' }